Mounting applications¶

-The word "mounting" refers to the ability to plug ASGI applications into others, under specific routes.
-This enables reusing whole applications, or components, across web applications.
-This page describes:
+The term 'mounting' refers to the ability to integrate ASGI applications into others under specific routes.
+This enables reusing whole applications across web applications.
+This page covers:

 Example: